paul-hammant/BDD_framework_proof_of_concept/README.txt

 Differences to JB 3.x

-5) Before and After are a chain or pairs (either side of the pair is optional).
+5) Before and After are a chain of before+after pairs (either side of the pair is optional).
 6) Meta filtering successfully excludes Before/AfterStory as well as Story
 7) Steps collecting work on classes, not instances of steps POJO
    - one test proves the chronalogically later instantiation (or getting) of an instance to invoke the methods of